City Lights Bookstore: 1970s and 1980s

+In 1970, City Lights hired Paul Yamazaki, an activist who had been jailed during protests for Black studies and Ethnic studies departments at San Francisco State University.
+Yamazaki would continue working at the bookstore for over fifty years, and in 2023 was awarded the National Book Foundation's Literarian Award for Outstanding Service to the Literary Community.

 In 1971, Ferlinghetti persuaded Nancy Peters – who was working at the Library of Congress – to join in a project with him, after which she began full-time work at City Lights.
 She said:

 In 1984, the business was in a financial crisis and Peters became a co-owner of it.
 Ferlinghetti credits her for the subsequent survival and growing success of the business.
 In 1999, with Ferlinghetti, she bought the building they worked in.

 2000s

-In 2001, the San Francisco Board of Supervisors made City Lights an official historic landmark – the first time this had been granted to a business, rather than a building – citing the organization for "playing a seminal role in the literary and cultural development of San Francisco and the nation."
+In 2001, the San Francisco Board of Supervisors made City Lights an historic landmark – the first time this had been granted to a business, rather than a building – citing the organization for "playing a seminal role in the literary and cultural development of San Francisco and the nation."
 It recognized the bookstore as "a landmark that attracts thousands of book lovers from all over the world because of its strong ambiance of alternative culture and arts", and it acknowledged City Lights Publishers for its "significant contribution to major developments in post-World War II literature."